 Most angiosperms (flowering plants) use photoperiodism to determine when to flower.
 To do that they use one of the photoreceptor proteins present in their bodies, such as cryptochrome or phytochrome.

 There is a well defined critical duration.
 This critical duration is different for different plants.
 Based on this duration, plants can be categorized into three categories:

-- The plants which require the more exposure of light than its duration are called long day plants (LDP).
+- The plants which require the more exposure to light than its duration are called long day plants (LDP).
 For example – Radish, Spinach, Sugar beet etc.

-- Those plants which require a less exposure of light than its duration are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.
+- Those plants which require a less exposure to light than its duration are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.

 Scientists worldwide use photoperiodism for the classification and location analysis of plants.
 Plants which are long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
 Similarly, short-day plants, such as cotton, spinach, rice, and sugarcane are not typically found where the length of the night is less.

 Research and investigation have shown that darkness is more important to short-day plants than light day plants.
 That is to say that long day plants are more likely to flower even if their period in the light is interrupted by darkness for a certain amount of time than short-day plants if their period in darkness is interrupted by sudden bright light.

 Day-neutral plants, on the other hand, do not let light or darkness affect the timing of their flowering.
 Instead, their flowering is based on other factors such as age or some external stimulus.
 Rose, tomato, and cucumber may be cited as examples.